-After completing the design, in September of 1903 Wrights returned to Kitty Hawk, North Carolina.
+After completing the design in September of 1903, the Wrights returned to Kitty Hawk, North Carolina.
 Just months before, they had successfully tested their glider.
 However, setbacks and weather postponed the powered flight.

 It wasn’t until mid-December that the brothers finally felt all was in order.
 After flipping a coin to decide who would pilot the machine, Wilbur climbed aboard.
 The first attempt failed, only flying 3.5 seconds.
 However, the brothers learned what worked.

 The next attempt on December 17, 1903, Orville took the controls.
 After launching, the machine flew for 120 feet.
 Man flew.

 Since that day, aviation exploded into the skies.
 Its applications became immediately apparent to the military.
 The Wrights consulted with the Army for several years after their success.